-Those who have experienced Rhythm & Rain’s music agree that their passionate acoustic performance take you on a journey to everywhere you’ve been and hope to go.
-This award-winning Trio captures audiences with high-energy live shows that serve to showcase their natural talents as powerful vocalist and entertainers.
+Those who have experienced Rhythm & Rain’s music agree that their passionate acoustic performance takes you on a journey to everywhere you’ve been and hope to go.
+This award-winning trio captures audiences with high-energy live shows that serve to showcase their natural talents as powerful vocalists and entertainers.

-Rhythm & Rain received 3rd place in the Best Local Musician/Band category in the 2018 Sun Herald People’s Choice Awards and is a three-time winner of Favorite Coast Style Band (Coast Nightlife Observer).
+Rhythm & Rain took home Best Local Musician/Band and Best Entertainment – Nightlife honors in the 2019 Sun Herald People’s Choice Awards (Biloxi, MS) after receiving 3rd place in the Best Local Musician/Band category in 2018 and is a three-time winner of Favorite Coast Style Band in the Coast Nightlife Observer (Mississippi Gulf Coast).

 They shared the stage with artists such as the late Eddie Rabbit, Dash Rip Rock, Edwin McCain, Todd Snider, Drivin’ & Cryin’ and Cowboy Mouth, just to name a few, and have entertained hundreds of thousands across the southeastern United States with an Island/Trop Rock/Comedy style show flavored with some Mississippi Delta heritage.